Upgrade GigaVUE-FM from the GigaVUE-FM CLI

 |2.||Check the number of images currently available for installation with the following command from the GigaVUE-FM CLI:|

 $ fmctl image list

-Important: If there are three images listed in the Images available to be installed section of the fmctl image list output, Gigamon recommends you to delete existing older images.
+Important: If there are three images listed in the Images available to be installed section of the fmctl image list output, Gigamon recommends that you use the fmctl image delete <Filename> command to remove existing older images.
 GigaVUE-FM will display a warning if you attempt to fetch a fourth image.

 |3.||To delete an existing image from the server use the following command:|